|Home News Conferences Commodities Publications Business Directory Resources Help|

 In minerals engineering, the typically complex multi-phase nature of the systems makes modelling particularly challenging.
 This has resulted in a wide range of different techniques being applied, ranging from Computational Fluid Dynamic methods such as Finite Element, Finite Volume, Smooth Particle Hydrodynamics to particle methods such as Discrete Element Methods, as well as many others.
 Given the interactions that occur in minerals processing systems, an increasing area of study is in coupling different methods.

 In order to have confidence in these models, they need to be verified against experimental results.
 This has led to a complementary development and use of more advanced measurement techniques such as various forms of tomography, particle tracking techniques such Particle Image Velocimetry and Positron Emission Particle Tracking and many others.

-The aim of this conference is to bring together both users and developers of computational modelling from academia and industry to share their knowledge and expertise.
-This conference is aimed at the full spectrum of people involved in computational modelling in minerals processing and materials handling, from model development, validation and all the way through to application.
+The aim of this conference was to bring together both users and developers of computational modelling from academia and industry to share their knowledge and expertise.
+This conference was aimed at the full spectrum of people involved in computational modelling in minerals processing and materials handling, from model development, validation and all the way through to application.

 "Once again a well organised conference [Computational Modelling '13] by MEI.
 That's why I bring along doctoral students and fellow researchers to it."

 "I enjoyed the conference [Computational Modelling 05]; it brought together some of the key players in DEM and CFD in mineral processing and gave me a good opportunity to bring the capability of our particle mechanics simulation software to their attention."